mikeliao97/mikeliao97.github.io/_posts/2019-02-19-advanced-python-features.md

 excerpt: Advanced Python Features
 ---

-Recently, I'm been using Python alot, so I wanted to explore the advanced python features.
+Recently, I'm been wanting to use Python lots, so I wanted to explore the advanced python features.
 Here are some things about Python that I learned.
 I read a bunch of blog posts as well as Fluent Python.
 Here are my summarized findings.

 ## 1. Packing and Unpacking